Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: Cluster DT-transformation on -quiver

-The Markov quiver does not admit a reddening sequence; therefore, by \textit{Theorem \ref{thm615}}, the quiver in \textbf{Figure \ref{Fig29}} also fails to admit a reddening sequence.
+The Markov quiver does not admit a reddening sequence; therefore, by \textit{Theorem~\ref{thm715}}, the quiver in \textbf{Figure \ref{Fig31}} also fails to admit a reddening sequence.

-Since the quivers in \textbf{Figure \ref{Fig27}} and \textbf{Figure \ref{Fig29}} are mutation equivalent, \textit{Proposition \ref{prop614}} implies that the quiver in \textbf{Figure \ref{Fig27}} also does not admit a reddening sequence.
-Hence, we conclude that the $\mathcal{A}_n$-quiver does not possess a reddening sequence, as it contains the quiver in \textbf{Figure \ref{Fig27}} as a full subquiver.\end{proof}
+Since the quivers in \textbf{Figure \ref{Fig29}} and \textbf{Figure \ref{Fig31}} are mutation equivalent, \textit{Proposition~\ref{prop714}} implies that the quiver in \textbf{Figure \ref{Fig29}} also does not admit a reddening sequence.
+Hence, we conclude that the $\mathcal{A}_n$-quiver does not possess a reddening sequence, as it contains the quiver in \textbf{Figure \ref{Fig29}} as a full subquiver.\end{proof}

-\subsection{Canonical Basis for $n=4$}
+\subsection{Canonical Basis for $\mathcal{O}(\mathcal X_{|\mathcal A_4|})$}

-As shown in \ref{cor634}, the $\mathcal A_n$-quiver allows a canonical basis for even $n$.
-In this section, we explicitly describe the canonical basis for $n=4$.
+As shown in Corollary~\ref{cor734}, the $\mathcal{A}_n$-quiver admits a canonical basis for even $n$.

-The $\mathcal A_4$-quiver arises from the triangulation of a torus with two punctures.
-We describe $O(\mathcal X_{|\mathcal A_4|})$ via canonical functions on the cluster Poisson variety from the surface.
+The $\mathcal{A}_4$-quiver arises from a triangulation of a twice-punctured torus.
+We describe $\mathcal{O}(\mathcal X_{|\mathcal A_4|})$ via canonical functions on the cluster Poisson variety associated with the surface.
 The canonical basis consists of the canonical functions.
 We begin by reviewing the core concepts of canonical functions on cluster Poisson varieties from surfaces.
 Our explanations are based on\cite{31},\cite{22}, and\cite{32}.

 \begin{defn} A decorated surface $\mathcal S$ is a compact oriented surface equipped with a finite collection of marked points on the boundary. \end{defn}